nosqlbench/nosqlbench-docs/site/content/docs/bindings/funcref_state.md

 - Object -> LoadInteger(function.Function<Object,Object>: nameFunc, int: defaultValue) -> Integer
   - *example:* `LoadInteger(NumberNameToString(),42)`
-  - *for the current thread, load an integer value from the named variable,where the variable name is provided by a function, or the default value if the namedvariable is not defined.*
+  - *for the current thread, load an integer value from the named variable,where the variable name is provided by a function, or the default value if the named variable is not defined.*

 - long -> LoadInteger(String: name) -> int
   - *example:* `LoadInteger('foo')`